Introduction

 The design of an item is what makes it appealing and appealing.
 As a result, it boosts a product’s commercial worth and marketability.
 When a design is protected, the owner, i.e., the person or business that registered the design, is guaranteed an exclusive right against third-party illegal reproduction or imitation of the design.

-This helps to guarantee that the design of the product is unique to the owner and that the buyer can immediately identify the design of the product as someone’s intellectual property.
+This helps to guarantee that the product’s design is unique to the owner and that the buyer can immediately identify the product’s design as someone’s intellectual property.
 Get advice on getting a Design Patent now!

 Frequently Asked Questions